 - 1. Funded projects must be open to individuals regardless of race, color, religion, sex, national origin, age, disability, or political affiliation. - 2.
-Entities will be required to actively participate in: - a.
+Organizations will be required to actively participate in: - a.
 Local homeless service systems identified by the UHC. - i.
-These systems include: Continuum of Care (CoC), and Local Homeless Councils (LHC) - b.
-Local Coordinated Entry System jobs.utah.gov
+These systems include Continuum of Care (CoC), and Local Homeless Councils (LHC). - b.
+Local Coordinated Entry System. - c.
+The Utah Homeless Management Information System (UHMIS); or a comparable database if domestic violence or healthcare service provider. - d.
+Data quality improvement initiatives. - 3.
+Matching funds may be required depending on the funding source of the awarded project. - 4.
+Priority may be given to a project that will include significant additional or matching funds from a private organization, nonprofit organization, or local government entity as indicated in Appendix C Project Funding Sources.